How do you know if your book is going to sell? You don’t.

 The risks in traditional publishing are offset by publishers by spreading the risk, or gamble, across a portfolio of titles and hoping for a few successes.

 In an article by Digital Book World regarding reader analytics and data, there is a paragraph which encapsulates how high-risk book publishing really is.
+Unfortunately, this article is no longer available, so I have removed the link.

 The fundamental function of a publisher is to make a decision on what to publish (curation).
 Like a venture capitalist, a publisher has to select among many competing and worthy prospects to select those that have the highest probability of delivering an economic return.
 Few books earn back their advances, and a publisher’s success and survival rely on a few outsized winners.
 This is as true for venture capitalists as it is for book publishers, record label executives, indie filmmakers and Hollywood moguls.